That Girl Cooks Healthy

 Jump to Recipe Print Recipe

-A Caribbean vegan dessert hailing from Guyana that's a dense pudding made from grated pumpkin, coconut, cornmeal and packed with flavour from spices.
+A Caribbean vegan dessert hailing from Guyana that's a dense pudding that is made from pumpkin puree, coconut, cornmeal and packed with flavour from spices.

 Stacked pone